Let’s begin this conversation with two pieces of wisdom – one from a titan of business and the other from a titan of ordinary people.

 However, under the Lifestyle Contract, companies must listen to what their workforce is trying to tell them and understand what they need – beyond the engagement surveys and exit interviews.

 Feeling valued and appreciated is a natural stress reliever.
-Employees are more committed and engaged when they think they are working for an organization that supports their holistic wellness.
+Engaged employees are more invested when they think they are working for an organization that supports their holistic wellness.

 To Feel Appreciated